ADVERTISEMENT

 Virtual robotics showing robots operating inside digital simulation environments.

-One of the most significant advantages of using Virtual Robotics is the ability to rapidly test and validate changes to your robotic system(s).
-Users can quickly modify their robots’ dimensions, add sensors, change the terrain on which they operate, and adjust control parameters without waiting hours or even days to see the results.
+One of the largest benefits of utilizing Virtual Robotics is the rapid testing and verification of changes to your robotic system.
+Users can quickly change the size of their robots, add new sensors, adjust the terrain in which the robots operate, and modify control parameters without waiting hours, days, or even weeks for results.

-A further advantage of using virtual robotics is that it covers all edge cases.
-Sensor noise, changing lighting, slippery floors, unexpected obstacles, and communication delays are examples of some edge cases that you can simulate with your virtual robots.
-With virtual robot testing, you can test hundreds of different combinations and measure the success rate, the time it takes to complete the task, the number of collisions, and how long it takes to recover from an error.
+Another positive aspect of utilizing Virtual Robotics is that it can cover every possible edge case.
+Examples of edge cases include sensor noise, changing lighting conditions, slippery floors, unexpected obstacles, and communication delays.
+By simulating these edge cases with virtual robots, users can run thousands of combinations and track the success rate, the time to complete a task, the number of collisions, and the time to recover from an error.

 From Car Factories to Mars: Where Virtual Testing is Used Today

-The most impressive use of this technology is likely in space exploration.
-As NASA prepares to send a multi-billion-dollar rover to Mars, there are no second chances to correct mistakes made during operations.
-The engineers at NASA use a highly accurate Mars surface simulation to test each command before transmitting it across millions of miles.
-Engineers practice all the movements required for the rover to navigate difficult terrain, collect a soil sample, and perform other actions to ensure the rover’s operation is safe.
+NASA is perhaps the most interesting user of this technology.
+When sending a multi-billion-dollar rover to Mars, there are no second chances.
+To prevent errors, NASA engineers use an extremely accurate simulation of the Martian surface to test each command before it is sent over millions of miles.
+All the movements required for the rover to traverse difficult terrain, collect samples from Martian soil, and perform other tasks are practiced in the simulation to ensure safe operation.

 The Catch: Why You Still Need the Real Robot

-Therefore, while using virtual worlds to test robots has many benefits, the ultimate goal is not to produce an exact replica of how the robot will behave in the “real world”.
-Rather, the primary goal of testing in virtual worlds is to develop the robotic system’s program to be sufficiently close to the actual system so that only minor adjustments to the robot’s movements are needed to account for real-world variables.
+While there are many benefits to testing robots in virtual worlds, the ultimate objective is not to create an exact replica of how the robot will behave in the “real world.”
+Instead, the primary goal of testing in virtual worlds is to develop the robotic systems’ programs as closely as possible to the actual systems, so that only minimal adjustments to the robot’s movements are needed to account for minor real-world variables.

-With most of the major issues (pathing and safety rules) solved by engineers in the risk-free virtual world, the physical robot can then be used to make the final adjustments to the robotic system’s movements to account for those minor real-world variables; thus, turning a long and costly process into a short and relatively inexpensive check-up.
+Since most large-scale problems, such as pathing and safety rules, have already been addressed by engineers in the risk-free virtual world, the physical robot can now be used to make final adjustments to the robotic system’s movements to account for minor real-world variables.
+This would convert a long and expensive process into a simple and affordable check-up.

 Building Tomorrow’s Robots, Today

-Virtual robot testing allows engineers to test their robots in a simulated environment rather than on the factory production floor.
-The advantages of this method are twofold.
-First, allowing engineers to test robots virtually reduces both the time and cost associated with developing them.
-Second, using a virtual environment to test robots expands engineers’ opportunities to develop and test new robots and improve existing ones.
+Virtual robot testing allows engineers to test their robots in a virtual environment rather than on the actual production floor of the manufacturing plant.
+This method has two primary advantages.
+First, it allows engineers to test their robots in a virtual environment, saving them considerable time and money during development.
+Secondly, testing robots in a virtual environment creates new avenues for engineers to develop and test new robots and enhance the quality of their existing robots.

 FAQ’s